prarthitshah899/task-management-fullstack/task-management-frontend/README.md

 npm install
 ```

-Yah, Its that easy your frontend environment is settled up now all the packages from package.json file is now installed
+Yah, Its that easy your frontend environment is settled up now :smiley: all the packages from package.json file is now installed

 ## [2] Now you can start the frontend server by running below command